-Google has been steadily adding enterprise management capabilities to the Android operating system, but it's not always clear how the tools and technologies differ from one another or how IT can effectively administer Android devices and apps with them.
+Google has been steadily adding enterprise management capabilities to the Android OS, but it's not always clear how tools and technologies differ from one another or how IT can effectively administer Android devices and apps with them.

-This cheat sheet aims to clarify some of the differences between Android features specific to the enterprise to help administrators better understand the options for Android enterprise device management.
+This cheat sheet aims to clarify some of the differences in Android features specific to the enterprise to help administrators better understand the options for Android enterprise device management.

 Android device management APIs and services

 Device Administration API.
 Google introduced this API in Android 2.2 to provide developers with device administration features at the system level.
 It is now considered a legacy option because it is no longer comprehensive enough to meet today's security and management requirements.
 For example, the API cannot securely reset device passwords on encrypted devices or establish administrator-defined passcodes to lock a user out of a device.
 Instead, IT should transition to newer Android technologies, such as Android Enterprise, when interfacing with the Android OS.
 With the release of Android Q (10) in September 2019, Google deprecated Device Administration policies that enabled IT to disable lock screen features and cameras, among other controls.

 Android Enterprise.
 Google renamed Android for Work to Android Enterprise and expanded the platform to include more comprehensive enterprise features.
 Android Enterprise is an umbrella term that covers the wide range of security and management features available to the latest Android OS releases.
 Android Enterprise can integrate with many vendors' enterprise mobility management (EMM) platforms to support various BYOD scenarios and several methods to provision Android devices into an organization.